nandutejaswini/Movie_Recommendation_system/README.md

 # Movie Recommendation System

-This repository contains a Movie Recommendation System built using machine learning techniques.
-The system suggests movies based on user preferences and historical data.
+This repository contains a Movie Recommendation System designed to suggest movies based on user preferences.
+Using collaborative filtering and content-based filtering techniques, the system recommends movies similar to those that the user likes.

 ## Files in the Repository